2025–26 Formosa Dreamers season

-The 2025–26 Formosa Dreamers season is the franchise's 9th season, its second season in the Taiwan Professional Basketball League (TPBL).
+The 2025–26 Formosa Dreamers season was the franchise's ninth season, its second season in the Taiwan Professional Basketball League (TPBL).

 On July 1, 2025, the Dreamers named Jamie Pearlman as their associate head coach.
 On July 29, the Dreamers named Douglas Creighton, the captain of the Formosa Dreamers, as their new head coach.

 Draft

-The Dreamers did not select any players on 2025 TPBL draft.
+The Dreamers did not select any players in the 2025 TPBL draft.